 The Camp Australia Outside School Hours Care program is an extension of Holy Name Primary School , providing children with a safe environment in which they can explore and play.

 Every year, Holy Name students participate in the annual Victorian Premiers’ Reading Challenge and we are proud to be have been involved in the Challenge for over twelve years.
 During 2018, 198 enthusiastic students registered for the Challenge, reading an impressive 4,052 books!
 Reading is an essential life skill and we encourage families to be actively involved in the Challenge each year.
 The Challenge will be open to all students from Prep to Year 6 during 2019.
 Please check the newsletter for commencement dates and regular news.

 To find out more about the Victorian Premiers’ Reading Challenge, please view the following link: www.education.vic.gov.au/about/events/prc

 Catholic Education Today

 Published each term, Catholic Education Today celebrates the faith, life, achievements and culture of Catholic schools in the Archdiocese of Melbourne.

 M.A.D – Maintenance And Development Team

 The M.A.D Team – Maintenance and Development Team is a welcoming and friendly group of dads who volunteer to play an active role in the improvement of the school.
 While that may be one aspect of the role, it also acts as a social avenue for dads to be connected with other dads in a social environment.
-Each term, a social activity is organised for dads to connect, socialist and have a bit of fun.
+Each term, a social activity is organised for dads to connect, socialise and have a bit of fun.
 Past activities include, lawn bowls night, ten pin bowling, table tennis, pub dinner and big swing golf.
-All dads are very welcome to join the committee or partake in the social events.
+All dads are very welcome to join the committee and partake in the social events.
 For further information please contact Derryn Ling: firstname.lastname@example.org